kylvowray6/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this directory contains several files that describe all that is included in the shell_redirections
+the directory contains all the files for this project